bhauman/devcards/README.md

   (sab/html [:h1 "Devcards is freaking awesome!"]))
 ```

-This isn't required with figwheel because it puts `devcards.core` into the
+This isn't required with Figwheel because it puts `devcards.core` into the
 build automatically.

 #### You will need to start the Devcards UI